 Students and Financial Support

-The program has a long history of providing financial support to students in the form of research grants to individual faculty or students, graduate school fellowships, minority student fellowships, teaching assistantships, and training stipends from clinical practicum placements.
+The program has a long history of providing financial support to students in the form of grant-funded research fellowships, graduate school fellowships, minority student fellowships, research assistantships, teaching assistantships, and training stipends from clinical practicum placements.
 For admissions information, click here: UK Psychology Graduate Admissions.
+Also, the UK Graduate School has minimum requirements for admission, which you can review here.
 Please note that all prospectively admitted students may undergo a criminal background check.

-Students are accepted from all areas of the nation; the clinical program maintains a policy of affirmative action for minority applicants.
+Students are accepted from all areas of the nation and have diverse backgrounds.
 Fellowship awards include full remission of tuition, and out-of-state tuition is waived for those students on research assistantships or clinical traineeships; students serving as teaching assistants typically receive additional in-state tuition scholarships.
-Financial aid has been made available for all clinical students during the four years they are typically on campus; financial support for the fifth year is provided by internship agencies.
+Financial aid has been made available for all clinical students during the four or five years they are typically on campus; financial support for the last year is provided by internship agencies.
 Every effort is made to facilitate students' completion of the doctoral program; as a result, attrition by students has been very low, averaging about one student or less per year for several years.
 More information about financial support and student graduation and attrition rates can be found below.
-Click here for more information about financial aid: UK Psychology Financial Aid.
-Click here for APA-formatted information about our graduate Student Admissions, Outcomes, and Other Data.
-Additional information can be found throughout our website.
+Click on this link for more information about financial aid: UK Psychology Financial Aid.
+Click on the Student Admissions, Outcomes, and Other Data tab on the left for APA-formatted relevant information, or click here.
+Other key information can be found throughout our website.